extremepayne/High-Score/README.md

 ## Versioning
 The project was originally programmed without git, so the file marked `old_version_history` still has some of the version history.
-The file marked v1.3 has the current version (v1.3.3).
+The file included here has the current version (v1.3.3).

 ## Contributing
 More than welcome!
 Please create issues/PRs for anything you think should be included that isn't.
 (Or bug/typo fixes, etc.)